"We just raised £6,000,000 and now we have funding to grow the team by 50 people in 3-6 months!"

 Imagine, for example, this block in the hiring pipeline: once you send a tech test to developers, not many of them complete it.

 1) Test A: keep the current process as you think it filters the candidates who are interested; test B: start sending a personalised video from a founder/CTO to thank them for taking the test to see if this increases completion rate.

 2) Test A: instead of asking candidates to run a 3-4 hour test, ask them to complete a GitHub code review; test B: ask candidates to come and work with you for a week.
 Never stop experimenting!

 Top tip: build a backlog of tests you'd like to conduct and then agree the priority based on their potential impact.

 There is strong evidence to show that taking a data driven approach to hiring removes a lot of the bias from the process.
-In my last blog, I wrote about why you shouldn't hire on instinct and here's one way to do this: a structured interview process combined with a test like The Cambridge Code.
+Don't hire on instinct!
+Here's one way to do this: a structured interview process combined with a test like The Cambridge Code.
 In layperson’s terms: setting up a predetermined set of questions defined from a list of attributes/skills you require for the person to be able to do the job (not by whether or not you like them).
 Sticking to set questions may feel a bit alien and unnatural, but in time you'll get over the awkwardness and you'll soon realise that you're making great hires!
 At each stage in the process, answers are plotted onto a matrix that allows you to compare outcomes numerically.
 Combining this with a psychometric test will increase efficacy.

 If you don't know how to interpret data or understand how the dashboards work, then it's completely useless, so spend time on training and educating users.
 If you teach people how to run tests and how to respond to blockages in the pipeline, you can empower them to come up with solutions.